systemmanager-io/Core/.github/ISSUE_TEMPLATE/bug_report.md

  - Software Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+**Additional contexAdd any other context about the problem here.